HuXu77/MarvelComicDetail/README.md

  - Alamofire (5.5.0)
  - Combine, Swift and Swift UI

 ## Implementation and Running

+1) Install pods
+2) Update `MarvelComicApp.swift` to have the comic ID you want to load
-This app expects the developer to put in the comic ID when the `ComicDetailView` is initialized.
+3) Update `MarvelAPI.swift` with the private and public API key to be used This app expects the developer to put in the comic ID when the `ComicDetailView` is initialized.
 You can set this in `MarvelComicApp.swift`.

 ### High Level App Design